dsv-su/gdpr-portal/readme.md

     owner_email =

+The GDPR portal will send an email to the system owner requesting a file upload (the email is secured with a hash).
+The status of the plugin will be set to Completed once the system owner has uploaded a file( the requested extract).
+The uploaded extract will be stored and bundled with the other extracts.
 ### Plugin core file

 The plugin core file should establish a connection to the provider-system and return one or more files.